 This insurance cost is included in the program fees.
 All short-term participants are insured regardless of if they sign into their iNext account (log in information found in the email sent by iNext in mid-September).

 Detailed plan information is located once participants log into their iNext account.
-If you have additional questions, please email Amanda Zamzes at email@example.com.
+If you have additional questions, please email Janelle Papay Decato at firstname.lastname@example.org.

 If participants wish to obtain an iNext insurance card, please follow the directions in the iNext enrollment email.
 If participants are unable to find this email, please email iNext@ciee.org for more information.
 It takes approximately 10 business days to obtain an insurance card via mail.